Maize&BlueReview - Michigan opens as big favorites against Michigan State

 Michigan opens as big favorites against Michigan State

 Michigan has been on a dominating stretch the last weeks with blowout victories against Nebraska, Minnesota, and Indiana.
 The Wolverines will head to East Lansing Saturday to take on the Michigan State Spartans.
-Vegas has released their early odds, with Michigan 19.5 point favorites.
+FanDuel has released their early odds, with Michigan 24.5 point favorites.

 Michigan is 3-0-1 against the spread in conference games this year, with a margin of victory of 37.3.
 They are covering the spread by an average of +14.
 Michigan is also 2-0 against the spread in road games, covering by an average of +21.8.